cyberomin/cyberomin.github.io/_posts/2019-05-19-new-retail.md

 _Shopping & Self-Checkout_

 Just before dropping items you intend to buy into your physical cart, you scan the barcode of the item them from the app, this process allows you to build your virtual cart.
 If for any reason you change your mind, you pull them off the physical cart and delete them from your virtual cart too.
-When shopping is done, you hit a checkout button on the app, enter your card details — if this is a first-time shopper — or select a card from the list of saved cards, hit pay and you’re done.
+When shopping is done, you hit a checkout button on the app, enter your card details &mdash;if this is a first-time shopper&mdash; or select a card from the list of saved cards, hit pay and you’re done.
 A receipt, backed with an OTP encoded as QR code, is generated for you right on the app.
 This QR code will be used for security clearance just before leaving the store.

 A security man waits at the door with a mobile device, before exiting the store, you show him your receipt and he scans it and if everything checks out, you are let out of the store.
 The downside to this is that people may try to shoplift.
 One way to combat this, assuming this is technically possible,will be to make the barcode of the product trigger an alarm when a person tries to exit the store.